NFV in ETSI

 - high performing and portable virtualized network appliances

 - co-existence with legacy hardware

 - stability of service and network during appliance load and relocation

 - resilience to hardware and software failures

-An important milestone was the publication in October 2013 of the first five ETSI Group Specifications (GSs).
+The first important milestone was the publication of the first five ETSI Group Specifications (GSs) documents in October 2013.
 Four of them were designed to align understanding about NFV across the industry.
 They covered NFV use cases (NFV 001), virtualization requirements (NFV 004), an architectural framework (NFV 002), and terminology (NFV 003).
-The fifth document (NFV-PER 002) defined a framework for co-ordinating and promoting public demonstrations of Proof of Concept platforms (PoC) illustrating key aspects of NFV.
+The fifth one defined a framework for co-ordinating and promoting public demonstrations of Proof of Concept (PoC) platforms illustrating key aspects of NFV (NFV-PER 002).

 In 2014, the publication pace accelerated with the release of 11 other documents: